A pristine destination with the magnificent view to the restricted area of Nepal...

 Now, we descend downhill with the magnificent views of the Himalayas to reach Bimthang late afternoon.

 Overnight at Bimthang

 Today we will be descending all the way towards the hill from the Himalayas.
-We hike downhill towards Budi Gandaki valley.
+We hike downhill toward Budi Gandaki Valley.
 Passing by green vegetation we will reach the rhododendron forest before Karcher.

 Further, hiking downhill we will be at Tilje for a break.
-Crossing Dudh Khola and Marsyangdi river we will be at Dharapani.
+Crossing Dudh Khola and Marsyangdi rivers we will be at Dharapani.